JayaswalPrateek/MyCSnotesForME/Algorithms.md

 ```

 # <mark style="background: #FFB86CA6;">Prime Numbers</mark>
-- instead of checking divisibility form 2 to one less than the number itself, we can check it from 2 to square root of the number
+- to find the primality of a number instead of checking divisibility form 2 to one less than the number itself `O(n)`, we can check it from 2 to √number `O(√n)`
--
+	- optimization: use trial division method